ewfruitcake/burgerpricing/README.md

 ## Research questions
 - “How does the time of year impact price elasticity of burger café menu items?”
 - “How can burger café menu item prices be modeled by time of year?”
-- “How can beverages' sales volume be modeled by time of year?”
+- “How can beverage sales volume be modeled by time of year?”

 ## Regression
 ### Dependent & Independent variable selection